pyinfra-dev/pyinfra/docs/api/facts.rst

 and a ``process`` function.
 The command is executed on the target host and the output passed (as a ``list`` of lines) to the ``process`` handler to generate fact data.
 Facts can output anything, normally a ``list`` or ``dict``.

+Fact classes may provide a ``default`` function that takes no arguments (except ``self``).
+The return value of this function is used if an error occurs during fact collection.
+Additionally, a ``requires_command`` variable can be set on the fact that specifies a command that must be available on the host to collect the fact.
+If this command is not present on the hos the fact will be set to the default, or empty if no ``default`` function is available.

 Importing & Using Facts
 ~~~~~~~~~~~~~~~~~~~~~~~